On almost complex embeddings of rational homology balls: Introduction

 \section{Introduction}

 Let $p>q\geq 1$ be coprime integers and $B_{p,q}$ the Stein rational homology ball smoothing of the quotient singularity $\frac{1}{p^2}(pq-1,1)$.
+In~\cite{LP1} the authors extended work of Brendan Owens~\cite{Ow20} by exhibiting a subfamily

+such that each $B(k,m)$ smoothly embeds in the complex projective plane.
+We later realized that the smooth embeddings constructed in~\cite{LP1} were obtained using certain special handlebody decompositions of $\CP^2$ \PL{called {\em horizontal}} and that every smooth, closed, orientable $4$-manifold admits \PL{horizontal} decompositions~\cite{LP2}.
+In~\cite{LP3} we use horizontal decompositions to prove the existence of many more smooth embeddings of the rational balls $B_{p,q}$ into $\CP^2$.

-In~\cite{LP20} the authors extended work of Brendan Owens~\cite{Ow20} by exhibiting a subfamily $\{B(k,m),\ k\geq 0, m\geq 1\}\subset \{B_{p,q}\}$ such that each $B(k,m)$ smoothly embeds in the complex projective plane.
-Work of Evans-Smith~\cite{ES18} -- based on Weimin Chen's adjunction formula for pseudoholomorphic curves in almost complex orbifolds~\cite{Ch04} -- implies that $B(k,m)$ admits no symplectic embedding in $\CP^2$.
-The purpose of this note is to show by elementary arguments independent of~\cite{ES18} that the smooth embeddings constructed in~\cite{Ow20,LP20} are not homotopic to almost complex embeddings.
+Work of Evans and Smith~\cite{ES18} -- based on Weimin Chen's adjunction formula for pseudoholomorphic curves in almost complex orbifolds~\cite{Ch04} -- implies that $B(k,m)$ admits no symplectic embedding in $\CP^2$.
+In fact, Evans and Smith show that $B_{p,q}$ embeds symplectically in $\CP^2$ if and only if there are integers $s$ and $t$ such that

+Note that the above sign ambiguity is irrelevant because~\eqref{e:ES-condition} holds for $(p,q)$ if and only if it holds for $(p,p-q)$.
+In fact, $B_{p,q}$ and $B_{p,p-q}$ are symplectomorphic~\cite[Remark~2.8]{ES18}.

+The main purpose of this note is to show by elementary arguments independent of~\cite{ES18} that the smooth embeddings constructed in~\cite{Ow20,LP1} are not homotopic to almost complex embeddings.
 In particular, we deduce that the rational balls $B(k,m)$ admit no symplectic embedding in $\CP^2$ without appealing to~\cite{ES18}.
+We achieve this by associating to each collared, orientation-preserving topological embedding $j\co B_{p,q}\hra\CP^2$ an integer $c(j)$ which identifies the homotopy class of $j$ \PL{and a sign $h(j)\in\{\pm 1\}$ which, together with $c(j)$, determines whether the pull-back by $j$ of the standard complex structure of $\CP^2$ is homotopic to the Stein structure on $B_{p,q}$}.
+Recall that, given a closed, topological 4-manifold $X$, a topological embedding $j\co B_{p,q}\hra X$ is {\em collared} if the restriction $j|_{\del B_{p,q}}$ extends to a topological embedding $[-1,1]\x\del B_{p,q}\hra X$.
 The following is our main result.